Does the total amount of your asset net worth exceed the amount listed?

-- other investments, such as real estate (other than the home in which you live), Uniform Gifts to Minors Act (UGMA) and Uniform Transfers to Minors Act (UTMA) accounts for which you’re the owner, stocks, bonds, certificates of deposit, etc.
+- other investments, such as real estate (other than the home in which you live), Uniform Gifts to Minors Act (UGMA) and Uniform Transfer to Minors Act (UTMA) accounts for which you're the owner, stocks, bonds, certificates of deposit, etc.

 Assets don’t include